Beaver/Beaver/README.md

 # Project structure

-A freshly generated Beaver project is structure like so:
+A fresh Beaver project is structured like so:
 ```bash
 $ tree
 NewProject/